 The growth potential for this type of business is very good due to people’s increasingly busy schedules that make cleaning and organizing more difficult.
 Since this is a fairly new industry, there are still excellent opportunities to grow in the market.
 As a fairly specialized, luxury service, professional organizers can charge a decent hourly rate, making as much as $115,000 per year with very little overhead.

-If you love, or just love planning great events, a wedding planning business may be right for you.
+If you love planning great events, a wedding planning business may be the best side hustle idea for you.
 Much of the planning business is visual, so those with a flair for style and design will do well in this field.
 Previous event planning experience is a big plus, but a solid reputation built on continuous customer satisfaction will be your biggest marketing asset.

 The wedding industry is enormous, and with over 6,000 weddings taking place each day, a well-marketed and reliable wedding planning business has a great chance for success.
 What you can charge for your services will vary widely based on geographic area and even time of year, with peak wedding season (spring-summer) justifying higher rates.
 Most established wedding planners can charge anywhere from $2,000 to $5,000 per wedding, making the earning potential substantial.

 Learn how to start a wedding planning business.

 Planning for college can be an extremely daunting experience, so anyone who can provide quality insight to make this process even slightly less stressful will be in high demand.
 Starting a college planning business will require a sizable investment of your time, but the payoff can be great.
 It will require a commitment to learning and keeping up with admission processes, getting to know a wide range of schools, and building relationships with university administrators.
 While a background in higher education can be helpful, it’s not required.